 What you may like to give to your GP

-Public Health England recommends LDA as a good source of information – see the Suggested Referral Pathway in the section below.
+Public Health England recommends LDA as a good source of information – see the PHE leaflet for the public.

 Other useful resources

 For UK sources of information on benefits and financial help see Patient.info

 For those struggling to recover from their facial palsy : Facial Palsy UK